bar-gains/Aether/docs/ISSUES.md

-# Implementation Issues & Task Breakdown: Express Server Enhancements
+# Implementation Issues & Task Breakdown: Prompt Processing

 ## Purpose

-This section provides a detailed breakdown of the next implementation tasks for Express Server Enhancements, as outlined in the Core Infrastructure section of the MVP Checklist and NEXT_STEPS.
+This section provides a detailed breakdown of the next implementation tasks for Prompt Processing, as outlined in the Feature Checklist section of the MVP Checklist and NEXT_STEPS.

 ---

-## Express Server Enhancements Implementation
+## Prompt Processing Implementation

 ### Goal

-Strengthen the Express backend with advanced middleware, API versioning, validation, documentation, and scalability features.
+Implement and validate the full prompt processing flow for both backend and frontend, enabling users to submit prompts and receive AI-generated results.

 ### Tasks & Subtasks

-1. **Advanced Middleware**

-   - [ ] Add security middleware (e.g., helmet).
-   - [ ] Add enhanced logging (e.g., winston or morgan with custom formats).
-   - [ ] Add compression middleware (e.g., compression).

-2. **API Versioning**

-   - [ ] Design a versioning strategy (e.g., URL prefix `/api/v1/`).
+#### Backend

+1. **POST /prompt endpoint**
-   - [ ] Refactor routes to support versioning.
+   - [ ] Implement the POST /prompt route in Express.

-3. **Request Validation & Sanitization**

-   - [ ] Integrate a validation library (e.g., express-validator or joi).
-   - [ ] Add validation and sanitization to all API endpoints.
+   - [ ] Add input validation for prompt data.
-   - [ ] Ensure proper error responses for invalid input.
+   - [ ] Add error handling for invalid or failed requests.

-4. **Automated API Documentation**

-   - [ ] Integrate Swagger/OpenAPI (e.g., swagger-ui-express).
-   - [ ] Document all endpoints and schemas.
-   - [ ] Ensure docs are auto-generated and accessible (e.g., `/api-docs`).
+   - [ ] Ensure proper response formatting (e.g., { result: ... }).

-5. **Authentication & Authorization (Planning)**
+#### Frontend

+2. **Prompt Input & Submission**
-   - [ ] Plan for future authentication and authorization middleware.
+   - [ ] Implement the prompt input form UI.
-   - [ ] Document approach and requirements.
+   - [ ] Handle form submission and API call to /prompt.

-6. **Scalability Preparation**
-   - [ ] Research and plan for clustering and load balancing.
+   - [ ] Show loading state during request.
-   - [ ] Document strategies for scaling Express in production.
+   - [ ] Display error messages for failed submissions.

 ---

 ### Notes on Current State

-- Core Express backend is implemented and tested.
+- Core infrastructure is in place (Express backend, Svelte frontend, SQLite database).
-- Enhancements will improve security, maintainability, and readiness for production.
+- Prompt processing is the next major feature to enable end-to-end user flow.

 ---

 ## Acceptance Criteria

-- Security, logging, and compression middleware are active.
+- Users can submit prompts via the frontend and receive a response from the backend.
-- API versioning is in place and routes are updated.
+- Input is validated and errors are handled gracefully.
-- All endpoints validate and sanitize input, with clear error responses.
-- Automated API documentation is available and up to date.
-- Authentication/authorization plan is documented.
-- Scalability strategies are documented.
+- The UI provides feedback for loading and error states.
+- The backend returns well-structured responses.

 ---

 ## Notice

-**Further enhancements** (e.g., advanced monitoring, rate limiting, service mesh integration) can be planned after these enhancements are complete and verified.
+Further enhancements (AI processing, preview, override, PDF export, etc.) will be planned after prompt processing is complete and verified.